jjvanzon/Circular-Language-Spec/constructs-drafts/concurrency.md

 `[ Preliminary documentation ]`

 Concurrency problems might be solved with several mechanisms.
 Which is the best one is yet to be determined.
-In this document you will find a lot of ideas about it.
+In this document you might find a lot of ideas about it.

 The current document is under construction.
 Look inside the document Internet As A Single Computer for a better description of the problem.